Starting a green business like a recycling company can be both profitable and fulfilling.

 Before offering your recycling services or committing to working with certain recyclable materials, you will want to conduct some recycling industry market research, focusing on the niche you plan to penetrate.
 This will assist you in determining the viability of your recycling business plan in your area, identifying potential revenue streams, and projecting potential revenue.

-For example, the aluminum industry pays individuals and organizations over $800 million each year for recycled empty aluminum cans.
-While more than 110,000 aluminum cans are recycled each minute, hundreds of millions of dollars worth of aluminum are still placed in landfills each year.
+For example, the aluminum industry has invested over $4 billion in the last decade in the US, and the market for recyled scrap aluminum is growing.
+While more than 110,000 aluminum cans are recycled each minute, hundreds of millions of dollars worth of aluminum is still placed in landfills each year.
 It is clear that - given the right circumstances - aluminum recycling can be a continuous and viable business.

 However, if you are in a community that already has aluminum recycling infrastructure - either through the local government or a private enterprise - the market may already be so saturated that there is little additional opportunity for your business.
 You will want to do this kind of viability analysis for the items you plan to recycle.